+NOTE: This assumes that NG-RAN includes PDU Set Based Handling Support Indication and V-SMF forwards it.

+Or in TS23.501 clause 5.37.5.1 General:

+NOTE: both Non-roaming and Roaming with Local Breakout and home routed roaming scenarios are supported.

 24. This step is the same as step 20 in clause 4.3.2.2.1 with the following differences: